qilinshuyuan/CocosPlayground/README.md

 Download the source code from this repository.
 Put it anywhere on your local device.

 ### Open in Cocos Creator
-1. Launch the Cocos Dashboard
+1. Launch the Cocos Dashboard.
 2. Install Cocos Creator 3.8.2
 3. Click the 'Import' button.
 4. Locate to the directory of the source code.